Eosinophilic Esophagitis (EoE) Treatment

 The only reliable way of diagnosing eosinophilic esophagitis is with an upper endoscopy.

 Your child might find this diagnostic test scary.
-At UVA Children's, our compassionate team knows how to work with children to help them feel comfortable with procedures like this.
+At UVA Health Children's, our compassionate team knows how to work with children to help them feel comfortable with procedures like this.

 Treating EoE at UVA Health Children’s